-In 2022, we still find ourselves in the golden age of wide receiver evaluation, and the 2023 NFL Draft offers yet another deep crop of pass catchers.
-Mixed into this group is the NFL draft scouting report of Wake Forest WR A.T.
-Perry, one of college football’s top producers at the position.
+We still find ourselves in the golden age of wide receiver evaluation, and the 2023 NFL Draft offered yet another deep crop of pass catchers.
+Mixed into this group was Wake Forest WR A.T.
+Perry, one of the biggest sleepers on the draft stage with his scouting report.
 How does Perry project to the NFL, and can he exceed his draft billing with the New Orleans Saints?

 - Position: Wide Receiver

 - School: Wake Forest

 - Current Year: Redshirt Senior

 While some receivers come out of the gates hot when they reach the collegiate level, Perry had to wait for his breakout.
 He initially joined the Demon Deacons as a three-star recruit in the 2018 class.
 On the surface, it feels as though he should’ve been rated higher.
 Perry was productive, a team captain, and had a 37.5″ vertical jump on record.

 Nevertheless, Perry slipped through the cracks, perhaps due to his frame — he was listed at just 169 pounds coming out of high school, despite being a looming 6’3″.

 As expected, it took time for Perry to acclimate to the college game.
 He redshirted his first year at Wake Forest, then played sparingly in 2019.
 2020 was a nice tune-up year, as Perry caught 15 passes for 211 yards and a touchdown.
 But no one could have anticipated his production in 2021.

 The Demon Deacons absolutely exploded on the offensive side of the ball in 2021, and Perry exploded with them.
 An emergent star and Sam Hartman’s favorite target, Perry amassed 71 catches for 1,293 yards and 15 touchdowns, helping lead the upstart Wake Forest squad to an ACC Championship berth.